oslo-project/oauth2/docs/pages/reference/main/OAuth2RequestContext/authenticateWithHTTPBasicAuth.md

 # OAuth2Request.authenticateWithHTTPBasicAuth()

-Authenticates the client with the HTTP basic auth scheme by using the client ID as the username and the client password/secret as the password, as defined in [RFC 6749 section 2.3.1](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1).
+Authenticates the client with the HTTP basic auth scheme by using the client ID as the username and the client password/secret as the password, as defined in [RFC 6749 §2.3.1](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1).

 ## Definition